Let's meet Amanda Bullington from the United States

 Could you tell us about yourself, including the languages you know?I’m an American who has lived in Taiwan, Hong Kong, and India.
 I received a scholarship from the Taiwanese government to study Mandarin at the National Taiwan Normal University, where I studied up to business proficiency.
 I read fluent French.
 I’ve also dabbled in beginner classes for Urdu, Arabic, Japanese, and Indonesian.

 Why do you think languages are important for you?Ever since high school, I have been surrounded by tons of non-native speakers.
-I was fortunate enough to attend high school where 30% of the students were international, so I formed friendships with classmates from Taiwan, Bahrain, Turkey, Saudi Arabia, South Korea, and various other countries at a young age.
+I was fortunate enough to attend a high school where 30% of the students were international, so I formed friendships with classmates from Taiwan, Bahrain, Turkey, Saudi Arabia, South Korea, and various other countries at a young age.

 In university, I set out to understand international affairs and quickly realized that a big part of international communication involves language acquisition.
 Whether you want to be a gracious traveler, Couchsurfing host, business partner, customer, or diplomat, language learning goes a long way in making others feel comfortable.
 It also opens your eyes to new ways of thinking that transcend cultural boundaries.